A 30-Minute Pre-Check to Prepare your Store for the Holidays

 Do

 • Go into your back room.
-Take notice of everything back there, of all of the products (whether on shelves or in boxes) display units, shelving units...everything- not just your inventory.
+Take notice of everything back there: all of the products (whether on shelves or in boxes), display units, shelving units...everything- not just your inventory.
 What will you be using in the next 60 days?
 What won't be needed?
 Throw out, take home, or find somewhere else to put anything not being used in the next 60 days.

-• Make your next 8-weeks employee schedule.
-Know the shifts you must cover only at a minimum and your busy times like weekends, special sale times, the week prior to Christmas when consumers are in a particular rush.
+• Make your next 8-week employee schedule.
+Know the shifts you must cover only at a minimum and your busy times like weekends, special sale times, and the week before Christmas when consumers are in a rush.
 You get the idea.
 Staff with more associates than you may think you need; you staff for the rush, not for the convenience of employees.
 Take into account any holiday travel they might be taking and delays that could happen.

-• If you have security alarms on items such as leather garments or electronics, put in fresh batteries and check to make sure there are adequate keys to unlock these high-theft products.
+• If you have security alarms on items such as leather garments or electronics, put in fresh batteries and ensure there are adequate keys to unlock these high-theft products.

-• If you have a security camera(s), make sure the backup is working properly and focused on the right inventory.
+• If you have a security camera(s), ensure the backup works properly and focuses on the right inventory.

 • Drive by your store at night.
 What lights are left on in the store?
-What lights need to be replaced in your parking lot, your channel letters, or your windows?
+What lights must be replaced in your parking lot, channel letters, or windows?
 It's a good idea to replace them now as it is dark early again.

 Review

-• If the POS goes down while a customer is at the register, what do you do?
+• What do you do if the POS goes down while a customer is at the register?
 If they don't know, teach them and the rest of your crew.

-• If you need a bag right now and you are out, what would you do?
+• What would you do if you need a bag right now and are out?
 If they don't know, teach them.

 • How do you know when we need to restock the register tape, bags, boxes, and gift cards?
-Make a rule for the newbies to monitor such things so your higher-value employees aren't having to do it during a rush.
+Make a rule for the newbies to monitor such things so your higher-value employees don't have to do it during a rush.

-• If you had to reach the owner or manager, where would you find their number?
+• Where would you find their number if you had to reach the owner or manager?
 When something happens, it is easy to panic, so teach them what type of situations they might need help in.
-And that goes from a customer complaining about a bad shopping experience to something blowing up on Facebook and Twitter or your other social media.
+And that goes from a customer complaining about a bad shopping experience to something blowing up on Facebook, Threads, or your other social media.

 See also, How To Prepare Your Store For The Holidays